 When reaching for dairy, go for butter, heavy cream, cheese, and certain yogurts (like White Mountain Bulgarian available at Whole Foods).
 Dairy is high in protein and fat, and is typically a good source of calcium and probiotics.
 Dairy sources can help promote the feeling of fullness as well keeping you satiated longer.

-Some options that have great probiotic properties include unsweetened kefir, raw apple cider vinegar, dill pickles, sauerkraut, fermented vegetables, kimchi, micro-algae (chlorella or spirulina), green olives, and fermented yogurt (as above).
+Some options that have great probiotic properties include unsweetened kefir, raw apple cider vinegar, dill pickles, sauerkraut, fermented and pickled vegetables, kimchi, micro-algae (chlorella or spirulina), green olives, and fermented yogurt (as above).

 Probiotics are live, healthy bacteria found in fermented foods.
 They are extremely important for digesting and eliminating food in our body.
 In addition, healthy gut bacteria can improve the ability to think and can have a positive effect on mood.
 Probiotics may also lower cholesterol by limiting its absorption through the gut.